-1. The Importance of Accelerating Development and Deployment
+1. Accelerating Development and Deployment

 DevSecOps is a software delivery approach that combines the different stages of software development under one framework.
 The idea behind DevSecOps is to increase efficiency, ultimately speeding up many stages in the SDLC.
 With an ever-increasing speed of business, DevSecOps allows for constant Business requirements, policy updates, bug fixes, and code integrations.

-An automation framework can be created that is integrated into the SDLC and provides security functions.
+DevSecOps automation framework can be created that is integrated into the SDLC and provides security functions.
 With DevSecOps tools, an application can self-monitor and roll back automatically to a previous version if there are any breaking bugs.

-2. Improve verification checks
+2. Improve Verification Checks

 In order to maintain the cost of software development, software developers must implement code verification checks in DevSecOps frameworks.
-The automated system will find and correct errors early on, taking the time burden off of the developer.
+The DevSecOps automated system will find and correct errors early on, taking the time burden off of the developer.

-3. Maintain security uniformity
+3. Maintain Security Uniformity